wmorland/alfred-py3-default-browser/README.md

 please [file an Issue](https://github.com/wmorland/alfred-py3-default-browser/issues/new) on GitHub or reach out to me on Twitter, [@w_morland](https://twitter.com/w_morland).

+## Dependencies

+To build the workflow locally from source you must run `/usr/bin/python3 -m pip install --target=./lib -r requirements.txt` as the script expects the dependencies to be placed in a local folder.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what